 About 700 people were employed at Peek Frean by 1866.
 The founders were all religious non-conformists, and this background informed a paternalistic attitude towards their workforce.
 Medical care was provided for sick employees.
 The firm introduced nine hour working days and was among the first to introduce a half day on Saturdays.

-James Peek divested his stake to his son-in-law, Thomas Stone (1827 – 1893), a silk manufacturer, in 1866.
+James Peek divested his stake in Peek Frean to his son-in-law, Thomas Stone (1827 – 1893), a silk manufacturer, in 1866.

-Arthur Carr (1855 – 1947) joined Peek Frean as an apprentice in 1872.
-A Quaker, Carr was a member of the biscuit-making family of Carlisle.
+Arthur Carr (1855 – 1947), son of John Carr, joined Peek Frean as an apprentice in 1872.

 A fire destroyed the Dockhead premises in 1876.

-Arthur Carr was made partner from 1877.
+Arthur Carr was made a partner from 1877.

 Peek Frean became the first business in London to be supplied with electricity from 1880.

-After much quarrelling with Stone, Frean entered retirement in 1887.
-Stone was joined in partnership by his two sons, Huntington (1857 – 1916) and Ralph Erskine Stone (1861 – 1897).
+After much quarrelling with Thomas Stone, Frean entered into retirement from 1887.
+Stone was joined in partnership by his two sons, Huntington Stone (1857 – 1916) and Ralph Erskine Stone (1861 – 1897).